When the bankcard first arrived in October 1974, the choice to apply for one was relatively simple…

 Would you like to buy something on credit and pay for it later plus interest, or keep on using cash or cheque?

 Today, there are many hundred credit cards, each with different rates, fees and charges, terms, repayment options, rewards and benefits.
 Understanding how credit cards are chosen is no longer the one-dimensional problem of the credit interest rate.

-The Bank’s strategy team had identified some gaps in their offering and were considering introducing yet another credit card intro an already crowded market.
+The Bank’s strategy team had identified some gaps in their offering and were considering introducing yet another credit card into an already crowded market.

 Was there enough room in the market?
 What if the new credit card was unattractive and flopped?
-What if it was so attractive that it cannibalised all the other cards?
+What if it was so attractive that it cannibalized all the other cards?